Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 ### Level 9
 The 3 Level 9 Monsters have 2700 ATK, and serve as powerful removal, interrupts and sacrifices for Ritual Summons.

-They share the following once-per-turn effects:
+They share the following effects:

-> You can banish 2 other DARK Monsters from your field and/or either player’s Graveyard; Special Summon this card from your hand or Graveyard, then you can banish 1 [...].
+> You can banish 2 other DARK Monsters from your field and/or either player’s Graveyard; Special Summon this card from your hand or Graveyard, then you can banish 1 {...}.

 Hykarice and Kyralice can negate Spell/Traps:

-> When a [Spell/Trap] card or effect is activated, while you control a Level 13 ‘Darquess’ Monster (Quick Effect): You can banish this card from your hand or field; negate that effect, also banish that card.
+> When a {Spell/Trap} card or effect is activated, while you control a Level 13 ‘Darquess’ Monster (Quick Effect): You can banish this card from your hand or field; negate the activation, also banish that card, and if you do, take 700 damage.

 Vyktica is slightly different: